kpet/clvk/README.md

   with caution.

 * `CLVK_DEVICE_EXTENSIONS` specifies extensions to be added to the list of exposed extensions.
+It expects a comma separated list of extensions.

-It expects a whitespace separated list of extensions.
+* `CLVK_DEVICE_EXTENSIONS_MASKED` specifies extensions to be removed from the list of exposed extensions.
+It expects a comma separated list of extensions.

 * `CLVK_BUILD_IN_SEPARATE_THREAD` force to build kernels in a separate thread (default: false).
 It brings a slight overhead when creating the thread, but